Banana Bread Recipe

 Flour

-If you are based in the UK then you can substitute the plain flour for self-raising flour and omit the bicarbonate of soda and baking powder.
+If you are based in the UK then you can use self-raising flour and omit the bicarbonate of soda and baking powder.
+Doves Farm is a good brand of gluten free flour to use, if you are based in the UK.

 Bananas